rux616/karabiner-windows-mode/README.md

 - Remember to give yourself credit in [Credits](#credits) section
 - Don't change any `*.json` files!
 They are automatically rendered and your changes will be overridden.

-Again, please refrain from making changes directly to any `*.json` files (all JSON files will be rendered automatically as necessary on a push to the master branch) and instead make your additions in the `*.jsonnet` and `*.libsonnet` files and submit a PR.
+Again, please refrain from making changes directly to any `*.json` files (all JSON files will be rendered automatically as necessary on a push to the main branch) and instead make your additions in the `*.jsonnet` and `*.libsonnet` files and submit a PR.
 A comment will automatically be added to the PR showing any JSON changes that will result.

 ([TOC](#table-of-contents))